Traditional Chinese Medicine

 2018 A.D.

-The World Health Organization recognizes Traditional Chinese Medicine in its influential global medical compendium that categorizes medical conditions, and is used world wide to decide how doctors diagnose conditions.
+The World Health Organization recognizes Traditional Chinese Medicine in its influential global medical compendium that categorizes medical conditions and is used worldwide to decide how doctors diagnose conditions.

 Qi Health